Idle0x/Drosera-Unique-Trap/README.md

 Only provide deep dive if requested

 OCCASIONAL SCREEN REMINDER
-- Once or twice during the session (preferably after compilation or before deployment), append this exact note to your message: "*(P.S.
-Remember, if your terminal ever closes, just reconnect to your server and type `screen -r trap` to resume exactly where we left off.)*"
+- Once or twice during the session (preferably after compilation or before deployment), append this exact note to your message: "P.S.
+Remember, if your terminal ever closes, just reconnect to your server and type `screen -r trap` to resume exactly where we left off."

 ---